 2018 Premium Rate FAQs

-Covered California has released premium rates for 2018.
-Please take the time to review the below frequently asked questions on how these new rates will be implemented.
-We hope this information answers your questions however if you still need help applying for coverage or figuring out if you qualify for financial assistance, call us at 1-855-222-4239 (TTY/TDD 711).
+We're pleased to provide answers to some of our frequently asked questions below about open enrollment and the 2018 rates.
+If you need help applying for coverage or figuring out if you qualify for financial assistance, call us at 1-855-222-4239 (TTY/TDD 711).

 - You can count on a health plan that was created to serve you - Established in 1997, L.A.
 Care Health Plan is an independent public agency created by the state of California to provide quality health coverage to Los Angeles County residents.
 As a not-for-profit health plan, L.A.
 Care is dedicated to meeting the health care needs of all Angelenos.
 This includes keeping monthly premium rates affordable.